-Assistance from the College and University Childcare Funds may be given in the form of a direct payment to the student or to a nominated third party, for example, a childcare provider.
+Assistance from the College Childcare Funds may be given in the form of a direct payment to the student or to a nominated third party, for example, a childcare provider.

 When institutions choose to make direct payments to students they must ensure that students use the money for its intended purpose.
-It is up to individual institution to decide how best to monitor this proof for example, request receipts to show that the money has been passed to their childcare provider.
-Institutions should make it clear to students what their responsibilities are for example that they must use the money to pay their childcare provider immediately.
+It is up to individual institution to decide how best to monitor this proof.
+For example, the college may request receipts to show that the money has been passed to their childcare provider.
+Institutions should make it clear to students that they must use the money to pay their childcare provider.

-There is no limit to what an institution can award each student from the Childcare Funds.
+There is no limit to the amount an institution can award each student from the Childcare Funds.
 However, institutions should remember to retain enough funds to help as many student parents as possible and to ensure that there are always enough funds to pay the LPCG to eligible students.

 Childcare costs will only be met to cover the time a student is studying.

-For example:

-If a student is attending college for only three days we would not cover costs of nursery provision for five days.
+For example, if a student is expected to participate in study at college for only three days, colleges should not cover costs of nursery provision for five days.